 All investments securities present a risk of loss of capital.
-The maximum loss of capital on unlisted unit trusts and debt securities is limited to the fair values of those positions.
+The maximum loss of capital on long equities and unlisted unit trusts is limited to the fair values of those positions.
+On equities sold short, the maximum loss of capital is unlimited.
 The maximum loss of capital on derivatives is limited to the notional contract values of those positions.

 The Scheme's asset managers aim to manage these risks through the use of consistent and carefully considered investment strategy and guidelines specifically tailored for the Scheme's investment objectives.
 Risk management techniques are used in the selection of investments.
-These include periodic stress testing for debt securities.
 Asset managers will only purchase securities (including derivatives) which meet the prescribed investment criteria.
 Risk may also be reduced by diversifying investments across several asset managers, markets, regions or different asset classes and counterparties.

 The Scheme uses different methods to measure different types of risks to which it is exposed.
-These methods include Value at Risk ("VaR") analysis in the case of market risk and credit ratings analysis for credit risk.
+These methods include sensitivity analysis in the case of currency risk, interest rate risk and price risk; and credit ratings analysis for credit risk.